 Our tip: Avoid the disability image clichés outlined in this great blog on disability stock photography.

-If you are doing a new photoshoot for a catalogue or a new TV commercial, include some people with disability.
+If you are doing a new photo shoot for a catalogue or a new TV commercial, including some people with disability.
 It’s not token, it’s just properly reflecting the diversity of society and targeting the likely buyers or your products and services.

-Our tip: If you’re not sure how to get going on this, start with the excellent Starting with Julius, a project about diversity in advertising run by one of our board members Catia Malaquias.
+Our tip: If you’re not sure how to get going, start with Starting with Julius, a project about diversity in advertising run by one of our board members Catia Malaquias.

 When you are including people with disability, whether it’s in campaign materials, social media or advertising, don’t just drop into the regular stereotypes.
 Rather than looking for an “inspirational” person with disability, or worse a “pitiful” image, why not just an ordinary person in an ordinary setting?
 This is just like the rest of your staff and customers.

-Our tip: By including realistic portrayal of people with disability you are talking direct to your customers with disability.
-Show your communications team our website section on disability and advertising to get some ideas of what to do (and not do).
+Our tip: By including a realistic portrayal of people with disability you are talking directly to your customers with disability.